 The Apple Pie Ridge Quilt Square, soon to be featured at the Bond Street Barn in Waterford Quaker Apple Pie Ridge Star Quilt, Circa 1860 The Apple Pie Ridge Star block is typically formed with four “quarter” sections of an appliqué, often sewn in a red solid or print fabric on white.
-This quilt block design will soon be displayed on the Bond Street Barn in the village of Waterford.
+This quilt block design is displayed on the Bond Street Barn in the village of Waterford.

 Apple Pie Ridge Star Quilt The Apple Pie Ridge Star block was first identified as such on an 1858 Quaker quilt by a member of the Hollingsworth family.
 This block has been found on quilts made by Quaker quilters from Winchester, Loudoun County and the surrounding area.
 According to one story, the title of this block came from Apple Pie Ridge, an area of rolling countryside outside of Winchester, so named for the abundant apple orchards planted there in the eighteenth century.